A note on percolation on Z^d: isoperimetric profile via exponential cluster repulsion

 On nonamenable transitive graphs, there is conjecturally always an interval of $p$ values for which there are a.s.~infinitely many infinite clusters, see \cite{LPbook}.
 For this case, \cite{relentless} conjectured that no two infinite clusters can have infinitely many touching edges.
-This was recently proved by \'Ad\'am Tim\'ar \cite{Adam:nontouch} by an ingenious use of the Mass Transport Principle for unimodular transitive graphs (e.g.~all Cayley graphs).
+This was recently proved by Tim\'ar \cite{Adam:nontouch} by an ingenious use of the Mass Transport Principle for unimodular transitive graphs (e.g.~all Cayley graphs).
 His argument might give some explicit decay for the probability that two neighboring vertices of an arbitrary unimodular transitive graph are in different clusters with at least $t$ touching edges, but getting the exponential decay rate in this general setting seems hard.

 We use our Theorem \ref{t.repulsion} to prove the following sharp isoperimetric inequality:

 \bth For $d\geq 2$ and $p>p_c(\Z^d)$, there are constants $\alpha(d,p)>0$ and $c_2(d,p)>0$ such that for the infinite cluster $\Cl_\infty=\Cl$, and for the edge frontier $\bdr_{\Cl}^+ S:=E_{\Cl}(\overline{S}^\Cl,\Cl\setminus\overline{S}^\Cl)$ inside $\Cl$, \be \Pr_p\Bigl(\exists S\hbox{ connected}: o\in S\subset\Cl, M\leq |S| < \infty, \frac{|\bdr_{\Cl}^+ S|}{|S|^{1-1/d}}\leq \alpha\Bigr)\leq \exp\bigl(-c_2 M^{1-1/d}\bigr). \ee \eth